Daily planning methods that actually fit your real life

 “People remain overly optimistic about the duration of future tasks even when they’ve directly experienced past tasks taking much longer.” – Kahneman and Tversky on the planning fallacy [6]

 Minutes 8-10: Schedule the anchors.
 Place your highest-priority task in your peak energy window.
-If you don’t know when your peak hits, schedule the task first thing before meetings fragment your focus.
+If you do not know when your peak hits, schedule the task first thing before meetings fragment your focus.
 Block the time on your calendar to protect the slot.

 The morning planning routine addresses the three forces that derail daily planning: unprocessed leftovers, over-committing, and failing to protect priority time.
 When connecting daily planning to monthly planning, the same logic scales up.
 Any productivity planning method becomes more reliable when the morning routine stays under 10 minutes and follows review, triage, then anchor placement.